RUSH-LAB/LSHUniqueEntityEstimator/README.md

 #### Citation

-If you use our UEE algorithm package for a paper/project in academic/non-profit work, please use the following BibTeX entry for citation.
-If you are interested in using our package for propriety/industrial work, please contact the authors on the paper and the Rice/Duke licensing offices.
+If you use our UEE algorithm package for a paper/project in academic, please use the following BibTeX entry for citation.
+If you are interested in using our package for propriety/industrial work, please contact the authors on the paper and the Rice/Duke licensing offices and the authors on the packages Beidi Chen (Rice), Anshumali Shrivastava (Rice), and Rebecca C. Steorts (Duke).

 ```
 @article{chen17unique,